- GRADUATE STUDIES

 We will carry and prepare all of our meals for the duration of the trip.
 There might be opportunity to stop back into civilization for a snack but that depends on the routes we choose.
 There will be terrific vegetarian meals, but if you have food allergies, a strict vegan diet or a different food need, it’s important to inform us.

 What are the physical demands of this trip and how should I prepare?

 Prepare by staying active this summer.
-Run, hike, do pushups, swim, or bike.
+Kayaking works out the shoulders and core muscles, carrying a backpack certainly can put stress on knees and ankles.
+Mountain biking challenges quadriceps, hamstrings and calves.
+Plan accordingly and anticipate the occasional callus or blister.
 Each day in the field is full of activity, so be ready!
 Our first priority is safety and fun, but you’ll have more fun if you’re physically prepared to hike, paddle or bike.

 Will there be shuttle transportation for students flying in?

 We can make arrangements to pick up participants at Manchester/Boston Regional Airport (MHT).
 Contact Program Director Doug Carty for more information.